yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-3.md

 After making these modifications and rebuilding the website, I confirmed that search results are displayed correctly for each language.

-> Since `{url}` is a placeholder for the URL value read from the JSON file and not a URL itself, it is not recognized as a localization target by Polyglot, so it needs to be handled directly according to the language.
-The problem is that {% raw %}`"/{{ site.active_lang }}{url}"`{% endraw %} is recognized as a URL, and although localization has already been completed, Polyglot doesn't know that and tries to perform localization again (e.g., `"/ko/ko/posts/example-post"`{: .filepath}).
+> Since `{url}` is a placeholder for the URL value that will be read from the JSON file by JavaScript during search execution, and not a valid URL at build time, it is not recognized as a localization target by Polyglot and must be handled directly.
+The problem is that the resulting template, {% raw %}`"/{{ site.active_lang }}{url}"`{% endraw %}, is recognized as a relative URL at build time.
+Although localization has already been completed, Polyglot is unaware of this and attempts to perform it again (e.g., `"/ko/ko/posts/example-post"`{: .filepath}).
 To prevent this, I specified the [{% raw %}`{% static_href %}`{% endraw %} tag](https://github.com/untra/polyglot?tab=readme-ov-file#disabling-url-relativizing).
 {: .prompt-tip }